KarolZubinski/About_Me/README.md

 ## About me

 My name is Karol Żubiński.
-I graduated from the University of Warsaw, Poland with master degree in geography.
-After my studies I was working as a driver, throughout Poland.
+At the beginning of 2020 I became interested in software testing.
+This field brought my attention because it gives me the opportunity to acquire multiple new skills, explore new technologies and work on my English.
+I am gaining experience in the field on the uTest.com platform and a non-commercial project.
+Meanwhile, I am looking for a permanent job as a Junior
-In early 2020 I've started to intresting software testing.
+.
 In October 2020 I have completed a course for manual tester and start to new challenge - automation tester.
 My goal is to develop testing knowledge and technical skills.
 Here, I will share my experience obtained from personal studies and researches.
 In free time I play chess (also participate in tournaments).